richie-south/the-secret-qr/README.md

 **How to play:**

 Hide qr codes in your friends house when no one is looking.
-Them tell them you hid qr codes all acournd their place and watch them go crazy trying to find them (prerequisites: friends that go crazy for games).
+Them tell them you hide qr codes all around their place and watch them go crazy trying to find them (prerequisites: friends that go crazy for games).

 **UI:**